 The design for this project will take multiple years.
 It started with a public outreach workshop and walkabout to receive your thoughts and ideas.
 The Planning Commission has considered and approved a purpose and need statement.
 You, your neighbors, businesses, property owners and others input has been invited to consider alternatives.

-A recommended alignment and typicals were presented to the City Council and a preferred alignment and typical adopted.
+A recommended alignment and typicals were presented to the City Council and a the Garden Street Prefered Alignment and Typicals were approved.

 Williston Road intersection short and long term improvements and typical for Midas Street were presented to the City Council and these preferred alternative recommendations were approved.
 Once the concept for this project had been approved by the City Council, the project team began to develop the engineering for the plans.